codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

 Override settings for a pipeline build and share them with colleagues who have access to the same account.
 This option is useful to pre-populate build settings to test automation for integration with third-party tools, or to trigger pipelines in specific scenarios without the need to redefine the same manually each time.

 You can simulate a different trigger, select a different branch, modify existing or add new  build variables, and modify the build behavior.
 Codefresh generates a URL with the modified and new settings appended as query parameters, while excluding encrypted variables to not compromise security.
+Shared settings also do not include the Runtime environment settings defined for the pipeline if any.

 The URL opens the Trigger page with the sections expanded to indicate updated/new settings.
 New or modified Build Variables are highlighted for easy identification.